ani-sha/gophertuts.io/content/gRPC/2-proto.md

 - The field numbers associated with each field.
 In proto3 syntax, each field belonging to a specific message must have a unique identifier known as "field numbers".

 # Message fields and field numbers
 Fields in a message are associated with their unique field numbers that are used to identify your fields in the message binary format, and should not be changed once your message type is in use.
-Note that field numbers in the range 1 through 15 take one byte to encode, including the field number and the field's type (you can find out more about this in Protocol Buffer Encoding).
+Note that field numbers in the range 1 through 15 takes one byte to encode, including the field number, and the field's type (you can find out more about this in Protocol Buffer Encoding).
 Field numbers in the range 16 through 2047 take two bytes.
 So you should reserve the numbers 1 through 15 for very frequently occurring message elements.
 Remember to leave some room for frequently occurring elements that might be added in the future.

 The smallest field number you can specify is 1, and the largest is 229 - 1, or 536,870,911.
 You also cannot use the numbers 19000 through 19999 (FieldDescriptor::kFirstReservedNumber through FieldDescriptor::kLastReservedNumber), as they are reserved for the Protocol Buffers implementation - the protocol buffer compiler will complain if you use one of these reserved numbers in your `.proto` file.
 Similarly, you cannot use any previously reserved field numbers.
-You can learn more about field numbers in Google's official protocol buffer [documentation](https://developers.google.com/protocol-buffers/docs/proto3#assigning_field_numbers).
+You can learn more about the field numbers in Google's official protocol buffer [documentation](https://developers.google.com/protocol-buffers/docs/proto3#assigning_field_numbers).

 ***NOTE: It is important to declare a package name that the .proto file belongs to, else the compiler will throw a WARNING.***